noke-inc/noke-core-api-documentation/README.md

 <br/>

 ## Hardware Interactions
-This section includes reminder and general tips on how the API and Noke Mobile Libraries interact with the lock hardware.
+This section includes reminder and general tips on how the API and Nokē Mobile Libraries interact with the lock hardware.
 This is not specific to any particular hardware which is documented elsewhere.

 ### Battery Levels
 Battery levels depend greatly on chemistry type, hardware using the battery, ambient and internal temperatures, and battery load.
 This makes it difficult to say exactly when a battery is too low to function.
 However, here is a scale we use as an estimation guide.
 Note that in CoreAPI battery voltage is represented in millivolts - that is 3000 means 3.000 volts.